-They can help fill what protein your child is missing throughout the day.
+They can help fill in what protein your child is missing throughout the day.

 However, it’s essential to make sure that you’re giving your kid just the right amount daily.

 Research suggests that too much protein can be harmful to your health.
 Imagine what it does to your child’s health.